How to Choose the Best Type of Business Term Loan for You

 1. Short-Term Loans

-The repayment terms for a short-term loan is between six months to a year, depending on the lender.
+The repayment terms for a short-term loan are between six months to a year, depending on the lender.
 This makes it ideal for small businesses that need quick access to working capital to fund immediate needs.
 Other benefits of short-term loans include access to funds to build inventory in preparation for peak seasons; improve credit, which helps you qualify for larger, less expensive loans.
 Short-term loans have higher rates of approval because there’s a greater chance that borrowers will pay back the loan.
 More often than not, you don’t have to put up collateral for short-term loans.

 Benefits of Short-Term Loans: